 The large number of orders she gets shows that the market thinks this price is too low.
 Rina is very happy that she sold 1000 cakes in her first week.
 She does, however, decide to price it at Rs 200 to see what the market will do.
 She is happy to see that her orders have stayed at 1000 cakes per week.
 That means that people still think her cakes are a good deal at the price they are now.

 She decides that she needs to go even higher to make the most money.
 So she raises the price of each cake to Rs 300.
 This time, though, the market didn’t respond as well.
 She only got 500 orders to buy.
 She quickly puts back the Rs 200 price tag and is happy that she has helped both the buyer and the seller in a fair way.
-If you understand this example you already understood the auction process in stock market.
+If you understand this example you already understood the auction process in the stock market.
+There is always a gap between the buyer’s bid and the seller’s offer.
+In fact the floor traders of the early days used to trade in this concept only.

 Conclusion

-If we understand the auction process in stock market well we can use it in trading.
-Trading systems like Order Flow Analysis or Market Profile is built into the concept.
+If we understand the auction process in the stock market well we can use it in trading.
+Trading systems like Order Flow Analysis or Market Profile are built into the concept.